Springs Spotlights Wamsutta

 Heritage Scallop, the original Wamsutta hem scallop embroidered on the cuff of the sheet and pillowcase;

 Modern Scallop, a trimmer version of the original;

 Layered Scallop, the Modern Scallop stitched across the cuff in seven layers.

 Springs also introduced two core printed sheet programs for Wamsutta: Walker and Tile.
 The Walker pattern is scaled up in a matelasse coverlet; Tile is rendered in a quilt.
 The new Chevron quilt stretches the chevron pattern so that it reads to the eye as a horizontal.

 "These styles are colored in multiple color ways so they can be layered across the brand," said Glassman.

 The existing Wamsutta Egyptian cotton towel has added 12 new colors to coordinate with the rebranded color story.
 New bath accessories include the more feminine Carlyle in porcelain and the masculine Murphy in ceramic with a flat finish and nickel accents.

 In addition, the Wamsutta collection encompasses shower curtains, bath rugs, coordinate window and throws, said Glassman.

-Since last market’s Springmaid relaunch emphasized bedding, Springs is throwing the spotlight on fresh designs in bath this season.
-“It’s really a strength of our organization,” said Odom.
+Since last market's Sprinmaid relaunch emphasized bedding, Springs decided to spotlight fresh designs in bath this season.
+"It's really a strength of our organization," said Odom.

 Springs is also orienting its designs to reflect four seasons of Springmaid: Spring Back to the Gym, Spring into the Garden, Spring into the Summer and Spring into the Holidays.